Xiaofei-it/HermesEventBus/README.md

-# Hermes-EventBus
+# HermesEventBus

-Hermes-EventBus is a library for using EventBus between processes, useful in IPC or plugin-in development.
+HermesEventBus is a library for using EventBus between processes, useful in IPC or plugin-in development.
 It has the same APIs as EventBus and easy to use.

 [Chinese Readme 中文文档](README-zh-CN.md)